 In comparison to low-fat diets, higher-fat, lower-carb diets have been shown to significantly:

 On the flip side, these same studies do indicate an increase in participants’ LDL cholesterol, which needs to be noted.
-This study showed that the ketogenic diet increased the size and volume of the LDL cholesterol particles.
+One study showed that the ketogenic diet increased the SIZE and VOLUME of the LDL cholesterol particles (12).
 Instead of small, dense “bb” pellet LDLs, the particles were large and “fluffy”, which they argue actually decrease your heart disease risk.
 Experts have varying opinions on whether this increase in LDL poses an additional risk.

 Because the ketogenic diet restricts carbohydrates, blood sugar levels will naturally decrease.
-The ketogenic diet has some preliminary research as a successful treatment for lowering hemoglobin a1c levels in people with type 2 diabetes.
+The ketogenic diet has some preliminary research as a successful treatment for lowering hemoglobin a1c levels in people with type 2 diabetes (13, 14).

-People on the keto diet generally have to eat less processed foods and sugars because of the carbohydrate restriction.
-We know that added sugar has been linked to many diseases like diabetes, heart disease, and cancer.
+People on the low-carb keto diet generally have to eat less processed foods and sugars because of the carbohydrate restriction.
+We know that added sugar has been linked to many diseases like diabetes, heart disease, and cancer (15).
 So, I see this as a plus.

 The strict nature of the ketogenic diet also makes eating at social events and family gatherings more difficult.
 This can cause feelings of social isolation, and create an unhealthy obsession with keto “diet rules”.
 Extremely restrictive diets (for either fat or carbs) may lead to binge eating behaviors.
 If you have a history of disordered eating, a strict diet like keto is probably not the best fit for you.

-The keto diet restricts some high-fiber foods like beans, fruit, and whole-grains.
+The keto diet restricts some high-fiber foods like beans, fruit, and whole grains.
 Our bodies need at least 30 grams of fiber per day for optimal function.
-High-fiber diets have been linked to health benefits like lower rates of heart disease, decreased inflammation in the body, and a healthier microbiome (the good gut bugs).
+High-fiber diets have been linked to health benefits like lower rates of heart disease, decreased inflammation in the body, and a healthier microbiome (the good gut bugs) (16, 17).
 While it isn’t impossible to get enough fiber on the keto diet, it is definitely more difficult.
 Many people complain of constipation while on the keto diet because of this reason.